15 Shows You Can Watch on Amazon Prime from Start to Finish This Weekend

 Based on the John le Carré novel, The Night Manager centers on the eponymous hotel employee and ex-soldier (Tom Hiddleston) who is tasked with infiltrating the inner circle of an arms dealer (Hugh Laurie).
 Olivia Colman and Elizabeth Debicki round out the intimidatingly talented main cast.

 J.K.
 Simmons plays dual roles in this Cold-War-inspired science-fiction series: Howard, a mild-mannered office worker with a repetitive job and… also Howard, his counterpart in a parallel universe that most of the population has no idea exists.
 With two 10-episode seasons total, you can learn all there is to know about the multiverse in just a weekend.

 To say anything more about Forever would be to spoil it, so suffice it to say that this gone-too-soon series stars Saturday Night Live alums Maya Rudolph and Fred Armisen as your average couple next door.
-For more gems to add to your queue, here are 14 TV Shows You Can Watch on HBO Max From Start to Finish This Weekend.

 The fantasy-thriller Carnival Row isn't easy to summarize in a sentence.
 It involves mythical creatures and humans and a war and characters named things like Rycroft Philostrate (Orlando Bloom) and Vignette Stonemoss (Cara Delevingne).
 If you're in the mood for something dark and also whimsical, it should be on your docket this weekend.